North Waziristan District: Places of interest

 Miran Shah is the headquarters of North Waziristan District, It is connected with Bannu and other important places in the district by metalled roads.
 This town houses the offices of all government departments in the agency and also serves as a market centre for people of the area.

 Razmak and Shawaal Valleys are both summer resorts for the local Waziristanis and beautiful tourist spots for tourists, thousands of tourists visit here annually.

-Razmak Cadet College is one of the most famous and historical educational institutions of the country, and students from all corners of the country come to study here.
+Razmak Cadet College is one of the most famous and historical educational institutions of Pakistan, and students from across the country come to study here.